 Audacity is the best free audio recording software for computers.
 Start by downloading it from the Audacity website and installing it.

 Once the program is open, you can start recording by pressing the red record button on the toolbar at the top of the screen.
 You can pause, continue, or stop your recording from the toolbar as well.
-To export the file, go to “File” and the “Export” from the top left corner of your screen.
+To export the file, go to “File” and then “Export” from the top left corner of your screen.
 Do note that you need a microphone to be able to use this program.
 If you are on a laptop, you will have a built-in microphone, but if you are on a desktop, you need to connect an external microphone.
 To listen to your recording, go to the location of your exported file and click on it to open it in your computer’s music player.

 Mobile